 Prior to Shield, Ben worked on the Karma program at GoPro as one of the lead test pilots.
 For the Karma, he characterized battery performance, and collected sensor data.
 He has a wide range of experience, ranging from auto mechanics (he was a Porsche technician at SP Motorsports) to CNC manufacturing and CAD design.
 He is passionate about all things mechanical in nature and has been flying drones for the past five years.

-Evan Gravelle, Navigation and Autonomy
+Evan Gravelle, AI & Autonomy